Score Optional Sections

 Compliance 2 pts 1 pt 0 pts N/A

-In each area of need that is being addressed through a goal or Supplementary Aid/Service, the IEP includes statements of the student’s skill deficit/barriers to learning.
+For each area of ongoing need, the PLAAFP includes statements of the student’s skill deficit/barriers to accessing learning.

 Comments

-All demonstrated need areas include current data relevant to the student’s skill deficit.
+All demonstrated need areas include numerical data relevant to the student’s skill deficit.

 Comments